How Ominous is the Premonition of Future Global Warming?: Introduction

 The rest of our article is structured as follows.
-In Section \ref{sec:gp_time_series} we introduce our Gaussian process emulation model for climate dynamics, and discuss relevant prior choices in Section \ref{sec:prior_univariate}.
+We begin with an overview of our methodological contributions in Section \ref{sec:overview}.
+In Section \ref{sec:gp_time_series} we introduce our GP emulation model for climate dynamics, and discuss relevant prior choices in Section \ref{sec:prior_univariate}.
 The methods for Bayesian posterior inference regarding the current temperature time series given the future GCM simulations, and regarding future forecasts given the current temperature time series, are detailed in Section \ref{sec:current_future}.
 In Section \ref{sec:mult_inv} we introduce our Bayesian multiple testing procedure in the context of best GCM selection in different climate scenarios, and provide details on our method of implementation in Section \ref{sec:test_implementation}.
 The results of our best GCM selections and their detailed analyses are provided in Section \ref{sec:gcm_results}.
-In Section \ref{sec:multivariate}, we model the ensemble of GCM-based future temperature time series in each climatic scenario as nonparametric multidimensional time series, driven by multidimensional Gaussian processes, and present the relevant theory and methods.
-The results and detailed analyses of our Bayesian multivariate Gaussian process emulation of climate dynamics are presented in Section \ref{sec:results_mult}.
-In Section \ref{sec:forecast} we forecast the future global temperature with our Bayesian Gaussian process approach, conditional on the HadCRUT4 data, and compare our results with the GCM forecasts as well as with the analysis of \ctn{Green09}.
+In Section \ref{sec:multivariate}, we model the ensemble of GCM-based future temperature time series in each climatic scenario as nonparametric multidimensional time series, driven by multidimensional GPs, and present the relevant theory and methods.
+The results and detailed analyses of our Bayesian multivariate GP emulation of climate dynamics are presented in Section \ref{sec:results_mult}.
+In Section \ref{sec:forecast} we forecast the future global temperature with our Bayesian GP approach, conditional on the HadCRUT4 data, and compare our results with the GCM forecasts as well as with the analysis of \ctn{Green09}.
 Finally, in Section \ref{sec:conclusion}, we summarize our contributions, along with relevant discussions.